azharumar/js-bootcamp/README.md

 - Learned to push to git.
 - Configured Netlify.
 - Started the assignment on replicating VS Code landing Page and completed the header.

-### 1-December-2023
-- Installing MongoDB on local server and MongoDB Atlas.
-- GET and POST forms.
-- Installing React on windows.
-- Started ReactJS learning.

-### 2-December-2023
-- Created Hello World app.
-- How to convert HTML to a React App.